 - Case #1: the UI/X was terrible.
 Of course no one can blame developers to give priority to the user-facing part of their application.
 We just felt sorry for the business team.

 - Case #2: the UI/X was not too bad, but the developers obviously spent too much time on building their admin.
 I don’t think this is the correct strategy for companies working with limited resources and whose success depends on happy end-users.

 We obviously also found well-thought admins that had been developed in a reasonable amount of time, but those were a really small minority.

 Those results made us wonder what was wrong with admin development.
 Here is what we found:

 Most people are just constantly reinventing the wheel

-We noticed that about 80% of the features needed in an admin interface are generic.
-Here is a list of features that are almost always present in admin interfaces:
+We noticed that about 80% of the features needed in an admin panel are generic.
+Here is a list of features that are almost always present in admin panel:

 - List views, Pagination system

 - Permissions management, Audit trail